futsum/project-medicalNoShow/README.md

 <h3> Data Collection </h3>

 A dataset -Medical Appointment No-Shows, from Kaggle will be used for this project.
-The dataset is collected by healthcare providers in Brazil in 2014.
+The dataset was collected by healthcare providers in Brazil in 2014.
 This dataset is a large-sized dataset with 300,000 observations and 15 variables; some of the variables are numeric data type, and the rest are categorical and date types.
 The dataset is available in CSV format.

 <h3> Exploratory Data Analysis </h3>